gitlherme/pokemon-frontend/README.md

 # Pokemon Abilities Frontend
 This is a project created to display the pokémon abilities ordered by name alphabetically.

-You can see this project running [here]('https://pokemonabilities.vercel.app/').
+You can see this project running LIVE [here]('https://pokemonabilities.vercel.app/').

 !['Pokemon ability'](https://i.imgur.com/zXK4qii.png)
 ---